echoprotocol/echowiki/technologies/powr-echorand/overview.md

 Account balances formed as a result of the `r` round will be used in the VRF only when assigning a set of producers and verifiers for the round `r + k`.
 However, the randomness seed for the round `r + k` will be affected by the outcome of the round `r + k - 1`.

 So since the producer cannot predict the seed that will be received as a result of the round `r + k - 1`, he cannot predict how the choice of performers will be affected by manipulating account balances on the `r` round.
-The latest is true only if there is a block at interval `[r + 1, r + k - 1]`.
+The latest is true only if there is a non-empty block at interval `[r + 1, r + k - 1]`.
 Otherwise, randomness seed can be easily calculated from `r` to `r + k`.

+#### The problem of empty blocks

+Empty blocks are disabled in the blockchain.
+If empty block is generated, the round must be restarted incrementing the attempt.
+Number of round attempt is used at calculation of **VRF**, therefore set of accounts in **VRF** will be changed at next generation attempt for the same round for all steps.
+Number of attempts is limited by blockchain configuration.
+Block generation is stopped after reaching the limit.
+Block production can be restored at new transaction arrival or by restarting certain node with **--start-echorand** command-line key.

 #### Insufficient Node Participation